Linuxfabrik/lfops/roles/apache_httpd/README.md

 ## Mandatory Requirements

 * On RHEL-compatible systems, enable the EPEL repository.
 This can be done using the [linuxfabrik.lfops.repo_epel](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_epel) role.
+* Install the `python3-passlib` library.
+This can be done using the [linuxfabrik.lfops.python](https://github.com/Linuxfabrik/lfops/tree/main/roles/python) role.

 ## Optional Requirements